TorotvWebsite/wonderful-saturn/src/pages/index.md

     background_color: none
   - type: blog_feed_section
     title: Let’s read some stories
     subtitle: "Sell any digital product in under a minute and keep 99% of what you make after payment processing fees.
-With,\_flurly.com."
+With,\_flurly.com. (not a ad)"
     actions:
       - type: action
         label: View All